mqsrr/CoffeeSpace/README.md

 builder.Services.AddApplicationService<IOrderService>();
 ```

-**`ICacheService` is coming from the Coffeespace.Core class library.
+**`ICacheService` is coming from the `Shared` library.
 There are generic services and settings, which can be used across microservices.**

-Caching is implemented in `Ordering API` and `Product API` using `Proxy` pattern. `Ordering API` uses [Mediator's](https://github.com/martinothamar/Mediator) notifications to move cache invalidation logic into `Notification Handler`.
+Currently, there is two approaches on cache invalidation. `Ordering API` uses[Mediator's](https://github.com/martinothamar/Mediator) notifications to move cache invalidation logic into `Notification Handler`.

-After each of the process mutation process, I implicitly publish message to invalidate cache.

 ```cs
 public Task<IEnumerable<Order>> GetAllByBuyerIdAsync(Guid buyerId, CancellationToken cancellationToken)